-- 13.1.5.1 A regular College employee will be listed by seniority per Article 13.1.6 in one (1) primary functional area, based on their major portion of duties and responsibilities (duty hours) during their previous two (2) calendar years as a regular employee from the date of ratification of this Agreement.
-This list as provided or as otherwise amended by the College President in accordance with this Collective Agreement, will remain in effect for the duration of the Agreement. - 13.1.5.2 A new regular employee will have their primary functional area identified by the Dean/Manager upon appointment. - 13.1.5.3 The listing of regular employees referred to in Article 13.1.5.1 may be amended at the beginning of each calendar year by the College President in order to identify any employee who has qualified for a second functional area in accordance with the following criteria: - a) They have declared to the Dean/Manager in writing their intention to seek listing in a second functional area;
+- A regular College employee will be listed by seniority per Article 13.1.6 in one (1) primary functional area, based on their major portion of duties and responsibilities (duty hours) during their previous two (2) calendar years prior to January 1 of the current year.
+This list as provided or as otherwise amended by the College President in accordance with this Collective Agreement, will remain in effect for the duration of the Agreement. - 13.1.5.2 A new regular employee will have their primary functional area identified by the Dean/Director upon appointment. - 13.1.5.3 The listing of regular employees referred to in Article 13.1.5.1 may be amended at the beginning of each calendar year by the College President in order to identify any employee who has qualified for a second functional area in accordance with the following criteria:

+a) They have declared to the Dean/Director in writing their intention to seek listing in a second functional area;